GCP Puppet Integration Offers Easier Cloud Adoption

 Google Cloud recently announced a partnership with Puppet that gives enterprise teams a faster way to deploy applications in the cloud.
 The partnership will let users reduce IT costs and enjoy GCP services like data analytics capabilities.

 Google already uses Puppet, which automates software delivery and operations, to automate some of its work.
 Now Google Cloud will use Puppet Approved modules (meaning they have passed specific usability and quality requirements) as the infrastructure-as-code system.
 This allows customers use the same tools for cloud configuration management as they’re already using to manage state in their on-premises applications.

 How the Partnership Works

 Puppet is known for letting users define infrastructure as code one time and then applying those configurations across both cloud and on-premise environments.
-Cloud migration is accelerated, while hybrid environments get a boost in operational efficiency.
+Migrating to the cloud is accelerated, while hybrid environments get a boost in operational efficiency.
 As a further benefit, Google has created new tools that will automatically deploy updated Puppet modules even as users’ cloud services change.

 Another advantage is that Google Cloud is releasing the module technology.
 This code generation tool can offer faster development and broader coverage to module developers, helping the Puppet module ecosystem evolve more quickly to match the swift evolution of cloud APIs.

-“With automated provisioning, configuration and ongoing management of Cloud services, it’s another way Onix can help organizations looking to accelerate cloud adoption to leverage the power of their on-premises environment in the cloud, while using familiar tools,” explained Dustin Keib, Cloud Architect at Onix, a longtime Google Cloud Infrastructure Partner.
+“With automated provisioning, configuration and ongoing management of Cloud services, it’s another way Onix can help organizations looking to accelerate enterprise cloud adoption to leverage the power of their on-premises environment in the cloud, while using familiar tools,” explained Dustin Keib, Cloud Architect at Onix, a longtime Google Cloud Infrastructure Partner.

 The Module Releases